jevko/writing/2023-07-23-revelation.md

 \lambda \lambda \lambda \sigma \sigma \tau
 $$

-or equivalently as :
+or equivalently as:

 $$
 \lambda \lambda \sigma \lambda \sigma \tau
 $$

-Having $\sigma$ be a first-class operation, we can now choose at which points we reveal the interesting (or equivalently: discard the uninteresting) variables.
+Having $\sigma$ be an independent first-class operation, we can now choose the points at which we reveal the interesting (or equivalently: discard the uninteresting) variables.

 This starts to matter when we add applications to the mix.